 Microsoft just didn't care

-Microsoft were very bad at developing Internet Explorer between iterations, they thought because they had a huge market share that they wouldn't lose it.
+Microsoft was very bad at developing Internet Explorer between iterations, they thought because they had a huge market share that they wouldn't lose it.
 I only realised this after becoming a web developer myself, since developing for Internet Explorer all the way up to IE9 is very difficult.

 Even if other browsers had features for a year or two, Internet Explorer would most likely not get these features for a long time after.
 Prefixed support wasn't even there.
 Microsoft, as always, just thought it was ok to just leave it.